alexandre-touret/rest-apis-versioning-solution/docs/05-conflicts.md

 ```

-## Dealing with changes for existing customers in the v1
+## Striving for changes for existing customers in the v1

 Now, the database is not usable as is for the V1.